What Are Self Storage Blind Auctions And Are They Worth It?

 While it is indeed true that renting self storage is an inexpensive investment most of the time, there will always be a number of renters who default on payments.
 Sometimes life events can get in the way and this is not uncommon in the current economic climate.
 The pandemic played a part in this, but causes can vary from unemployment and economic hardship to life transitions, major events and even just forgetting to pay at the end of the month.

-When a renter stops paying the monthly cost, the storage facility starts actively losing money, as the storage space is still occupied but they cannot rent it to someone else.
+What happens when a renter stops paying rent is one of the one most frequently asked questions about self storage.
+The main consequence is that the storage facility starts actively losing money, as the storage space is still occupied but they cannot rent it to someone else.
 This generally leads to an entire process where the facility will contact the tenant and will try to work out a solution, but if this doesn’t succeed, they are forced to auction off the contents of the unit.
 A common misconception is that storage facilities are eager to do this – they’re not!
 Auctioning off a storage unit takes an incredible amount of paperwork, legal procedures and care on behalf of the facility.

 So, when does the manager decide that the auction is the only way to go?
 After going into default, there are a certain number of days before the auction takes place, and that is usually established by your state’s lien laws.
 Generally, expect it to be somewhere between 30 and 90 days.
 If you’re a tenant going into default, it is also recommended that you re-read your initial contract or lease, in order to be aware of your rights and responsibilities.